alanorwick/mosaic/README.md

 We're looking for cream of the crop engineers who want to create the new standard in container orchestration for the next decade.

 Frontend, backend, infra, design, VP Developer Advocacy, and CTO.
 London, San Francisco, or remote.
-Drop me a line.
+Drop me a line: xavier@codenectar.com or Xavier M in kubernetes.slack.

 ## What *is* Nectar?